OpenFAST/openfast/docs/source/user/aerodyn/input.rst

-``VolNac`` is the volume of the nacelle and ``NacCenBx``, ``NacCenBy``, and ``NacCenBz`` are the x, y, and z offsets of the nacelle center of buoyancy from the nacelle reference position in local nacelle coordinates.
+``VolNac`` is the volume of the nacelle and ``NacCenBx``, ``NacCenBy``, and ``NacCenBz`` are the x, y, and z offsets of the nacelle center of buoyancy from the yaw bearing in local nacelle coordinates.
 To neglect buoyant loads on the nacelle, set ``VolNac`` to 0.

 .. _AD-Outputs: